yashkite/UMoney-Web/README.md

 1. Ensure your Google OAuth credentials are correctly set up
 2. Check that the redirect URIs match exactly
 3. Verify that your `.env` file contains the correct credentials
+4. Check that JWT_SECRET and SESSION_SECRET are properly set

 ## License